Choosing the Right Stationery Paper for Your Embosser

 When you are choosing stationery to use for your embosser, you must consider three primary parts: the grade, basis weight, and finish.

 Each grade of paper is best for a certain use.
-While a photography magazine may opt for high gloss paper with high brightness and opacity, using this paper grade for a company’s report on finances is not ideal.
+While a photography magazine may opt for high gloss paper with high brightness and opacity, using this paper grade for a company’s finance report is not ideal.

-The finish is all about what you want, whether it is glossy or matte.
+The finish is about how you want the paper to look – Glossy or matte?
 If you are using a corporate seal embosser, you will want to choose a matte stationery.
 Stationery like this is useful for official documents, personal seals, company logos, and libraries.

 Why Using the Right Stationery Matters?